Melenikitsi

 Melenikitsi (Μελενικίτσι) is a village in Serres regional unit of Central Macedonia, Greece, located 14 km northwest of the city of Serres.
-Since 2011 administrative reform it is a municipal unit of the municipality of Irakleias.
+Since 2011 administrative reform it is a municipal unit of the municipality of Irakleia.
 It has a population of 759 inhabitants and its former name was “Melegitsi”.

 History

 Antiquity

 Northeast (about 4 km) of Melenikitsi, in the place "Leginitsko", the necropolis of a Roman settlement was discovered, where they had been found three epitaph inscriptions of the imperial times (1st century AD).